UnderwaterOwlbear/underwaterowlbear.github.io/Pages/bb-vd.md

 **Armor** None
 **Shields?** No
 **Name Level** When they reach 9th level, they become a Wizard (or Witch), and can build a tower (or hut) to train apprentices.
 **Spellcasting** Mages may memorize and cast a number of spells per day as indicated by the table below.
 Mages start with three spells written in their grimoire, and can transcribe more into their grimoire from scrolls.
-Mage spells are considered to be of a level equal to the casting mage's level.
 Mages must study their grimoire (a *bulky* item) for 1 hour to memorize that day's spells.
+**Spell Level** Mage spells are considered to be of a level equal to the casting mage's level.

 \newpage